 I’ve written before about the lack of evidence for continuous electronic fetal monitoring, but recently I felt the need to write further on this issue.
-I feel strongly that our maternity care in the U.S. has headed down the wrong path with fetal monitoring.
-Yes, I believe that it is beneficial to monitor a baby’s heart rate during labor.
-But the majority of American women receive the wrong type of fetal monitoring for their situation.
-They receive something called continuous electronic monitoring instead of intermittent auscultation.
+The majority of American people in labor receive continuous electronic monitoring instead of intermittent auscultation.

 I’ve decided to break this topic into two articles.
 In this article, I will discuss the evidence for fetal monitoring.
 In my next article, I will share with you one mother’s quest for evidence-based fetal monitoring, and talk about how other pregnant women can follow her example.
 You can read the next article that shares my reader’s story here.